coffee-toCode/restaurant-discount-scraper/README.md

-# restaurant-discount-scraper
+# restaurant-instagram-scraper

-Depending on the user's range input, the app can search the restaurants within that range and the discount deals they offer from their instagram posts (if they have an instagram account).
+Depending on the user's device location, the app can search the restaurants within range (currently 5km) and returns their instagram links (if they have an instagram account).

 ## Local setup